StigNygaard/Stigs_Flickr_Fixr/README.md

 A browser extension to enhance the Flickr experience in your desktop web-browser.

-Show photographer's albums on photostream-pages, Increase display-size of small photos, Photographer's other photos by tag-links, Links to album-map and album-comments, Actually show a geotagged photo on the associated map (or on Google Maps!), Top-pagination, Newsfeed detection - _And more!..._
+Show photographer's albums on photostream-pages, Control speed of slideshows, Photographer's other photos by tag-links, Links to album-map and album-comments, Actually show a geotagged photo on the associated map (or on Google Maps!), Top-pagination, Newsfeed detection - _And more!..._

-Available as browser extension or as an userscript.
-Currently features of browser extension and userscript are generally the same, but the browser extension have the additional capability of allowing you to turn individual features on and off.
-Browser extension is also my primary focus going forward, and the recommended way to install Flickr Fixr.
+Available as a browser extension or as an userscript.
+Currently features of browser extension and userscript are almost the same, but browser extension is my primary focus going forward, and the recommended way to install Flickr Fixr.

 Install the _Flickr Fixr_ browser extension:
 * [Mozilla Firefox Addons](https://addons.mozilla.org/addon/flickr-fixr?src=external-github) - Also installs and works in other Firefox based browsers like f.ex.
 Waterfox and Tor.